vokegpu/ekg-docs/readme.md

 ## Preface

-EKG docs contains tutorial about the EKG standard way to creating GUIs and the fundamentals of EKG model-archtecture
+EKG docs contains tutorial about the EKG standard way to creating GUIs and the fundamentals of EKG model-architecture.

 ## Programming GUIs with EKG